vuejs/v2.cn.vuejs.org/src/v2/style-guide/index.md

 **[Vuex](https://github.com/vuejs/vuex) should be preferred for global state management, instead of `this.$root` or a global event bus.**

-Managing state on `this.$root` and/or using a [global event bus](https://vuejs.org/v2/guide/migration.html#dispatch-and-broadcast-replaced) can be convenient for very simple cases, but are not appropriate for most applications.
+Managing state on `this.$root` and/or using a [global event bus](../guide/migration.html#dispatch-和-broadcast-替换) can be convenient for very simple cases, but are not appropriate for most applications.
 Vuex offers not only a central place to manage state, but also tools for organizing, tracking, and debugging state changes.

 {% raw %}</details>{% endraw %}

 {% raw %}<div class="style-example example-bad">{% endraw %}
-#### Bad
+#### 反例

 ``` js
 // main.js